Introduction

 Pam Feuerstein

-Message from the Interim COO
+Message from the COO

 CORE made strides in reliability in 2023.
 The reliability of our electric service – already better than the industry average – improved nearly 32% over the previous year.
 Our System Average Duration Index (SAIDI) – the average outage duration in minutes for each member served – decreased from 92 minutes in 2022 to 63 minutes in 2023.
 Our SAIDI is about half the five-year national average of about 120 minutes, as reported by the U.S. Energy Information Administration.
 Our Average Service Availability Index (ASAI) – or percent of time service was available over the 8,760 hours in 2023 – improved from 99.98% in 2022 to 99.99% in 2023.